-[•] See J. W. Gregory, F.R.S., D.Sc.: "The Dead Heart of Australia," London, John Murray, 1906; "The Flowing Wells of Central Australia," Geogr.
-Journ., July and August, 1911. † E. F. Pittman, A.R.S.M., formerly Government Geologist of New South Wales: "Problems of the Artesian Water Supply of Australia, with special reference to Professor Gregory's Theory."
-(Clarke Memorial Lecture, delivered before the Royal Society of New South Wales, 31st October, 1907); "The Great Australian Artesian Basin," Sydney, 1914; "The Composition and Porosity of the Intake Beds of the Great Australian Artesian Basin," Sydney, 1915.
+See J. W. Gregory, F.R.S., D.Sc.: "The Dead Heart of Australia," London, John Murray, 1906; and "The Flowing Wells of Central Australia," Geogr.
+Journ., July and August, 1911. † E. F. Pittman, A.R.S.M., formerly Geogremment Geologist of New South Wales: "Problems of the Artesian Water Supply of Australia, with special reference to Professor Gregory's Theory."
+(Clarke-Memorial Lecture, delivered before the Royal Society of New South Wales, 31st October, 1907); "The Great Australian Artesian Basin," Sydney, 1914; and "The Composition and Porosity of the Intake-Beds of the Great Australian Artesian Basin," Sydney, 1915.

-The average depth is 2,001 feet in the case of Government bores, and of private bores 1,487 feet, and it ranges from 89 to 4,338 feet.
-The two deepest wells in New South Wales are those at Boronga, in the County of Stapylton, with a depth of 4,338 feet and a present outflow of 841,772 gallons; and at Dolgelly, in the Parish of Careunga, in County Stapylton, with a depth of 4,086 feet, and a present discharge of 478,170 gallons per day.
-The largest flow at the present time is that at the Angledool No. 2 bore, in the County of Finch, which yields 1,505,310 gallons a day, and has a depth of 3,479 feet.
+The average depth is 2,001 feet in the case of Government bores, and of private bores 7,488 feet, and it ranges from 89 to 4,338 feet.
+The two deepest wells in New South Wales are those at Boronga, in the County of Stapylton, with a depth of 4,338 feet and a present daily outflow of 825,410 gallons; and at Dolgelly, also in County Stapylton, with a depth of 4,086 feet, and a present discharge of 464,390 gallons per day.
+The largest flow at the present time is that at the Angledool No. 2 bore, in the County of Finch, which yields 1,330,285 gallons a day, and has a depth of 3,479 feet.

-Of the 567 bores which have been sunk, 380 are flowing, and give an aggregate discharge of 80,778,119 gallons per day; 138 bores give a pumping supply, the balance of 49 being failures; the total depth bored represents 935,636 feet.
+Of the 576 bores which have been sunk, 387 are flowing, and give an aggregate discharge of 80,285,457 gallons per day; 140 bores give a pumping supply, the balance of 49 being failures; the total depth bored represents 949,553 feet.

-The flow from 86 bores is utilized for supplying water for stock on holdings served in connexion with Bore Water Trusts or Artesian Districts under the Water Act of 1912.
-The total flow from these bores amounts to 32,602,282 gallons per day, watering an area of 4,811,202 acres by means of 2,911 miles of distributing channels.
-The average rating by the Bore Trusts to repay the capital cost with 4 per cent. interest in twenty-eight years, is 1.5d. per acre, including the cost of maintenance and administration.
+The flow from 91 bores is utilized for supplying water for stock on holdings served in connexion with Bore Water Trusts or Artesian Districts under the Water Act of 1912.
+The total flow from these bores amounts to 34,015,591 gallons per day, watering an area of 4,870,892 acres by means of 3,080 miles of distributing channels.
+The average rating by the Bore Trusts to repay the capital cost with interest is 2.06d. per acre, including the cost of maintenance and administration.

-In the majority of cases the remaining bores are used by pastoralists for stockwatering purposes only, but in a few instances the supply is utilized in connexion with country towns.
+In the majority of cases the remaining bores are used by pastoralists for stock watering purposes only, but in a few instances the supply is utilized in connexion with country towns.